tetematete/replayTools/README.md

 Made and tested on CSP 3.0.0preview-140, but should be fine for 2.11? (untested) It uses [ACSM'S API endpoints](https://wiki.emperorservers.com/assetto-corsa-server-manager/web-api) so ACSM 2.0.0+ is required for postrace and 2.4.2+ required for live.
 Endpoints Must be open as public from the accounts section, authentication planned for a future update.

+Download the repo and manually place into assettocorsa/apps/Lua/replayTools

 It collects incidents by connecting to ACSM via the ACSM Link tab, and can display them in one of two modes.

 ## Postrace